Melanie C: 2025–present: Continued work as a DJ and Sweat

-Chisholm's ninth studio album, Sweat, will be released on 1 May 2026, in partnership with Virgin Music Group.
-The album's titular lead single was released on 17 October 2025, debuting a week later at number 10 on the UK Singles Downloads Chart.
+It was announced that Chisholm's ninth studio album, Sweat, would be released on 1 May 2026, in partnership with Virgin Music Group.
+The album's titular lead single was released on 17 October 2025, debuting and peaking at number 10 on the UK Singles Downloads Chart, going on to spend a total of six weeks on that chart; it also peaked at number 22 in Australia on the ARIA digital chart.
 To celebrate the release of the album, she will perform a concert at London's O_{2} Academy Brixton on 23 October 2026.
 On 24 October 2025, Chisholm's collaboration with Rose Gray, "First", was released on the latter's deluxe album A Little Louder, Please.
-On 29 October 2025, Chisholm headlined a Candlelight concert at St. Paul's Cathedral, with ticket revenue going to support the charity Shelter.
+On 29 October 2025, she headlined a Candlelight concert at St. Paul's Cathedral, with ticket revenue going to support the charity Shelter.
+On the same day, Chisholm was announced as a Model for Jonathan Anderson’s Loafer Bag Spring/Summer 2026 collection campaign.
+In November 2025, Chisholm headed to the New York City, appearing on Good Morning America and The Kelly Clarkson Show to discuss her solo career, Spice Girls, and the "Sweat" single and forthcoming album.
+Whilst in the city, Chisholm performed a DJ set as part of Daybreaker at the Othership sauna.
+In a December 2025 interview with Davina McCall, Chsiholm revealed she would be returning for a second season of The Voice as a coach.
+On 31 December 2025, she performed on ABC's annual New Year's Eve concert.